6876h9/Cybersecurity-protifolio/cybersecurity-case-studies.md

 Hi i am 6876h9.
 I am a CyberSecurity learner focused on ethical hacking, Linux and Windows security, cloud security, and AI security .
-This repository documents my hands-on cybersecurity learning using structured case-studies from safe, simulated, and educational environments.
+This repository documents my hands-on cybersecurity learning using structured case studies from safe, simulated, and educational environments.
 The goal of this portfolio is to show how  I think about security problems, not just that I solved them.

 # WHAT THIS REPOSITORY CONTAINS